21 January 2019

 ©UKForex Limited (trading as “OFX”) is: registered in England and Wales (Company No. 04631395).
-Our registered office is at 1st Floor 85Gracechurch Street, London EC3V 0AA.
+Our registered office is at 4th Floor, The White Chapel Building, 10 Whitechapel High St, London E1 8QS.
 We are authorised by the Financial Conduct Authority as an Electronic Money Institution (Firm Ref.
 No. 902028).

 We use “cookies” on our website to help analyse web page flow, customise our service, content and advertising, measure promotional effectiveness, enhance your user experience, and promote trust and safety.